 Finding a job is one of the most important things you’ll do as an adult.
 Getting some work experience now, even in a part-time job or internship, will get you on your way.

 You might want to look for a job coach who can help you.
-The Alliance for Children’s Rights can get you started.
-Email firstname.lastname@example.org or call 213.368.6010 to get started.
+The Alliance for Children’s Rights offers job coaching: email firstname.lastname@example.org or call 213.368.6010.

 Where do I look ?